shri1984/study-images/Genetic_Database.md

 11. evalue expect value
 12. bitscore bit score

-#### Field application of BLASTing
+#### Field application of BLAST'ing

 1. Identification of species
-2. Comaprative genomics : comparing the sequences for commonality and divergence
+2. Comaparative genomics : comparing the sequences for commonality and divergence
 3. Barcoding of an organism

 COI from mitochondria is used as a genetic marker to barcode the species.
 Barcode is the same thing you see on a packet or box in the shop. more detail about the barcode projects here: ***https://phe.rockefeller.edu/barcode/index.php***